Qiskit/qiskit-ibm-runtime/docs/how_to/run_session.rst

 Close a session
 ---------------

-When the context manager exits or when `session.close()` is explicity called, the session won't accept any more jobs.
+When the context manager exits or when `session.close()` is explicitly called, the session won't accept any more jobs.
 Any queued jobs will run until completion or until the max time expires.

 When a session that is not accepting jobs has run out of jobs to run, it is immediately closed.